ministryofjustice/make-recall-decision-ui/docs/setup-running.md

 ## Setup

-Use the version of Node specified in the package.json 'engines' property of the UI repo.
+Use the version of Node specified in [the .nvmrc file](../.nvmrc).
 Install dependencies using `npm run setup`.

 Take a copy of the .env.dev.sample file in the root of this repo.
 Name the copy as .env, then set API_CLIENT_ID to your client ID and API_CLIENT_SECRET to your client secret (or ask a